 Will there be someone to help guide me through Recruitment Week?

 One of the first people you will meet during Recruitment is will be your Gamma Chi, sometimes called recruitment counselor.
 She is a woman who is selected and trained to help you out during Sorority Recruitment.
 During Recruitment, she is disassociated from her sorority in order to be a neutral helper for you during that week.
 To these women, it does not matter which sorority you join.
 She just wants to make Recruitment as enjoyable as possible for you.

 Will being Greek affect my grades and how important are grades?

 That all depends on you.
-The Greek system at UL Lafayette has a higher average GPA than that of the undergraduate student body.
+The Greek Community at UL Lafayette has a higher average GPA than that of the undergraduate student body.
 All of the Greek organizations at UL Lafayette have a scholarship program available to their members.
 Scholarship is the most significant factor in sorority selection and membership.
 GPA requirements are derived from either your high school or college grades.
 Please note the minimum GPA required by any Panhellenic group on the UL Lafayette campus for a high school or college student is a 2.5.
 However, some groups have higher GPA requirements.
 Any potential new member must understand the strong emphasis placed by the individual chapters regarding academics.
 Click here for the fraternity and sorority chapter grades and the awards for each chapter.

 How much does it cost?

 It can sometimes be broken down into monthly payments to make it easier to pay.
 You will receive more information about dues at the sorority convocation.

 Hazing is absolutely forbidden.
 You don't have to prove anything to others.
 However, each organization does have expectations of membership.
 During the time that you are considering joining a sorority, be sure to ask pointed questions about the expectations of new members.
 If you do join an organization, and feel something is not right, contact a Greek dean in the Dean of Students Office or the national organization to which the local chapter is affiliated.